stephanedreyfus/ratorly/README.md

 - [ ] Limit rating to one click per movie?
 - [ ] Add testing.
 - [ ] Improve CSS.
+- [ ] Fix css jump on navigation to search page
 - [ ] Add modal for clicked movies to see details.

 # Getting Started with Create React App